Combining Type Inference and Automated Unit Test Generation for Python: Introduction

-In this paper we introduce \typetracing, a novel approach that uses runtime information to infer missing type annotations.
-We divide the problem of finding missing type annotations into two sub-problems, namely finding missing (1) parameter and (2) return types.
+In this paper, we introduce \typetracing, a novel dynamic approach that uses runtime information to infer missing type annotations \emph{during} test generation.
+We divide the problem of inferring missing type annotations into two sub-problems: finding missing (1) parameter and (2) return types.
 One can approximate the latter by simply recording the types of the values a routine returns.
-However, this requires that the routine can be successfully executed in the first place, so it can yield such a return value.
+However, this requires that the routine can be executed successfully to yield such a return value.
 This reduces the problem of finding missing return types to the problem of finding missing parameter types.
 To address this problem, our approach traces the usage of parameters by wrapping their arguments in a transparent proxy.
 The proxy records how the SUT's code interacts with the argument object, \eg, which attributes or methods of the argument object get accessed, thus gradually narrowing down possible types.